assimelha/uploado/README.md

 1. Open the application in a web browser
 2. Drag and drop a CSV file (up to 5MB) onto the upload area, or click to select a file
 3. View the uploaded data in the table
-4. Sort and resize columns as needed
+4. Sort columns by clicking on the column headers
+5. Resize columns by dragging the column edges
+6. Hover over column headers to see detected column types
+7. Scroll through large datasets efficiently with virtual scrolling
-5. Use the "Reset and Upload New File" button to upload a different file
+8. Use the "Reset and Upload New File" button to upload a different file

 Enjoy exploring your CSV data with Glimpse CSV File Uploader and Viewer!